 \subsection{Corruption-Robustness}

 In practice, the observed rewards may be corrupted by an adversary, which can significantly affect the performance of contextual bandit algorithms.
-We extend our per-context regret analysis to the corruption-robust setting, where the observed rewards may be corrupted by an adversary.
-Specifically, we consider a general corruption model:
+We extend our per-context regret analysis to a corruption-robust setting, where the observed rewards may be corrupted by an adversary.
+Specifically, we consider the following corruption model: